aklivity/zilla/README.md

 **Key Zilla Features:**
 - reliable message streaming from a Kafka topic via Server-Sent Events
 - secure Server-Sent Events streams using continuous authorization via JWT access tokens
+- fan-out — publish a message once and have it delivered to m

 ## Performance